Reading Comprehension

 They are required to make sense of a continual “too much” of everything!

-In addition, reading transfers to every other subject, even math.
+Reading comprehension and fluency skills transfer to every other subject these days, even math.
 Today’s math, especially Common Core Math, forces the student to read word problems and then apply higher-level thinking skills to the problems.
 Computation isn’t the main focus.

 Usually, the student must justify how the answer was achieved.
-Poor readers with low fluency scores (words per minute), will naturally take a long time to reason out this type of math problem.
+Poor readers with low reading comprehension and fluency scores (words per minute), will naturally take a long time to reason out this type of math problem.
+They might struggle with the process of reading – not the process of mathematics.
+Even so, they are penalized in math…not in reading.

-These kids might be excellent math students, but this format penalizes them because of poor reading fluency.
+These kids might be excellent math students, but this format penalizes them because of poor reading comprehension and fluency skills.
 The students might not finish the work at all, fail tests because the readability level is too high, develop math anxiety, throw down any answer just to get done, or avoid doing the problem at all.

 Kids love doing hands-on science experiments, and that’s exactly what they should be doing in science class.
 But instead, they often end up reading those difficult science passages (often in thick textbooks) losing interest, and turning off to science!

-When a student has poor reading fluency, then it takes a long time to read science passages.
-This, of course, directly affects their ability to comprehend what they just read.
-They lose interest, stumble over words, become anxious, and often just give up.
+When a student has poor reading comprehension and fluency abilities, then it takes a long time to read science passages.
+This, of course, directly affects the ability to understand the science passage that was just read.
+Kids lose interest, stumble over words, become anxious, and often just give up when forced to do science this way.

-One of the most important auditory processing skills a reader needs for excellent reading comprehension is auditory memory.
-Auditory memory is the ability to take in the oral information, process it, store it in the brain, and recall that information when needed.
+One of the most important auditory processing skills that affects reading comprehension is auditory memory.
+Auditory memory is the ability to take in oral information, process it, store it in the brain, and recall that information when needed.

 When auditory memory skills are weak, the reader has to pause in an effort to recall what was just read.
-This, in turn, affects fluency, and a vicious cycle of reading failure occurs.
-Because of this, the reader must reread the passage over and over until it finally sticks.
+This, in turn, affects reading fluency, and a vicious cycle of reading failure occurs.
+Because of this, the reader must reread the passage over and over until it finally sticks

 Obviously, this isn’t a smooth, effective process.

 Usually, children with auditory memory issues are bright.
-Because of this, they get extremely frustrated and often resort to tantrums when they fail to remember something they read.
+Because of this, they get extremely frustrated and often resort to tantrums when they struggle with reading comprehension.
 Or, they might retreat, acting like they don’t care, when in fact, they do.

 Auditory discrimination is another auditory processing skill that can interfere with reading comprehension success if the reader has weaknesses in it.
 This crucial auditory processing skill involves the ability to recognize, compare, and distinguish subtle differences between units of sound.